What are the relevant government entities relating to immigration in your jurisdiction?

 What are the options available for sponsor-based employment in your jurisdiction and timelines involved in securing a work permit?

-Employment-based visas are categorized as nonimmigrant (temporary) or immigrant (permanent residency).
-Nonimmigrant, employer-sponsored visas include the following:
+Employment-based visas are categorized as non-immigrant (temporary) or immigrant (permanent residency).
+Non-immigrant employer-sponsored visas include the following:

 The O-1 visa is available to individuals with an extraordinary ability in the sciences, education, business, athletics, or the arts, or who have a demonstrated record of extraordinary achievement in the motion picture or television industry.
 Applicants generally, will be required to prove that they have extraordinary talent and skill, they are renowned in their field, and they must be coming to the U.S. to continue work in the area of extraordinary ability or achievement.
-USCIS processing may take several months for O-1 visas, although they offer a premium processing service that reduces the processing time to 15 calendar days from the time of filing.
+USCIS processing may take several months for O-1 visas, although they offer a premium processing service that reduces the processing time to 15 business days from the time of filing.

 Certain nationals have additional visa options.
 Citizens of Canada or Mexico may obtain a TN visa based upon a qualifying profession listed in the US-Canada-Mexico Trade Agreement (formerly NAFTA).
 Specialty occupation visas are earmarked for nationals of Australia (E-3 visas) and Chile and Singapore (H-1B1 visas).
 Annual caps apply to E-3 and H-1B1 visas, but the caps are rarely met.